Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Numerical Calculations

 \subsubsection{Dependence on the LDD generating set}

-The performance of LDD+QEC depends not only on the code and the recovery map, but also on the specific {representatives} chosen for the logical generators that define the LDD group.
+The performance of LDD+QEC depends not only on the code and the recovery map, but also on the specific representatives chosen for the logical generators that define the LDD group.
 For a single-logical-qubit stabilizer code, an LDD group is specified by a choice of $(X_L,Z_L)$ in the normalizer.
-Multiplying either representative by an element of the stabilizer yields an equivalent logical action, but it can change the {physical support} of the applied pulses and therefore change which physical Pauli errors commute with the decoupling group (and hence which faults lie in the suppressed \textit{vs} unsuppressed sectors in our effective model).
+Multiplying either representative by an element of the stabilizer yields an equivalent logical action, but it can change the physical support of the applied pulses and therefore change which physical Pauli errors commute with the decoupling group (and hence which Pauli errors lie in the suppressed versus unsuppressed sectors in our effective model).
 For the $[[7,1,3]]$ code, the stabilizer has size $2^{n-k}=64$, so there are $64^2=4096$ stabilizer-equivalent choices of $(X_L,Z_L)$ and thus many distinct candidate LDD groups to consider.

 \Cref{fig:7_1_3_LDD+QEC_comparing_LDD_generating_sets} illustrates this dependence by comparing several representative LDD choices at fixed $\pDD=0.01$.
-The plotted generating sets (defined in the caption) are selected to be optimal or near-optimal in different noise regimes among the $4096$ possibilities.
-The left panel uses imperfect recovery ($\pQEC=0.01$), whereas the right panel uses perfect recovery ($\pQEC=0$).
-The qualitative difference between the two panels can be understood by identifying which errors mechanisms dominate the logical failure probability in each setting.
+The plotted generating sets (defined in the caption) are selected to be optimal (up to numerical precision) in different noise regimes among the $4096$ possibilities.
+The left and right panels use imperfect recovery ($\pQEC=0.01$ and $\pQEC=\sqrt{p}$, respectively), whereas the center panel uses perfect recovery ($\pQEC=0$).
+The qualitative difference between the panels can be understood by identifying which error mechanisms dominate the logical failure probability in each setting.